LeCAR-Lab/dial-mpc/README.md

 > When writing custom localization plugin, velocities should be reported in **world frame**.

 > [!NOTE]
 > Angular velocity source is onboard IMU.
+You could leave `qvel[3:6]` in the returned state as zero for now.

 Localization plugin can be changed in the configuration file.
 A `--plugin` argument can be supplied to `dial-mpc-real` to import a custom localization plugin in the current workspace.